 Experience Community Events and Festivals

-All year round, locals and visitors alike flock to Del Ray’s festivities.
-Monthly April through October, First Thursdays bring a transformation to the streets with outdoor themed parties ranging from “Unmask Your Superhero ” to “Dog Days in Del Ray.”
+All year round, Del Ray’s festivities bring together locals and visitors alike.
+Monthly April through October, First Thursdays bring a transformation to the streets with outdoor themed parties ranging from “Show Your Spirit” to “Dog Days in Del Ray.”
+Shop for unique treasures at The Del Ray Vintage & Flea Market, held on the second Saturday of every month.
 Art on the Avenue, occurring with the first tinge of fall the first Saturday of October, showcases the community’s creative spirit in an artistic bonanza of more than 300 creators along Mount Vernon Avenue.
-Every June, locals and visitors can experience an endorphin boost at Well Ray with free fitness classes, health demonstrations and exhibits.
 In addition to regular happenings like the weekly farmers market, the seasonal fun continues with events that draw a crowd from Halloween through the holidays.

 See Bursts of Creativity Along Unique Streetscapes